richardassar/bitster/README.md

 * What do you want? ... `bitster.UInt32`
 * How you want it? ... `bitster.UInt32.Number`
-* What you gonna give me? ... `bitster.UInt32.Number.from.String`
+* What are you gonna give me? ... `bitster.UInt32.Number.from.String`

 Simple.